 Offering premium content is a monetization method that brings in money only if you are a reputable expert or run a heavily visited blog.
 Readers know that delivering compelling content requires time and resources, and they will pay for even better content.

 Applying this method is simple.
 All you need is a membership or content restriction plugin.
+Another option WooCommerce product table plugin.
 Pay per article or pay per subscription are the most common methods of monetizing premium content.

 - Offer Services

 If you have expertise in your field, why not help other people by offering services?
 For instance, if you are a web developer who runs a web design blog, you can create an “About Me” or “My Services” page featuring the various services you are available to provide.
 You could customize themes, improve site performances, run UX audits, or move websites.

 Of course, countless web designers offer these services, but through the posts published on your blog, you can convince readers of your skills and reliability.